akanadocs/docs-test/sp/database-maintenance.md

 Partitioning is fairly complex.
 As a result, we recommend that you test this thoroughly before attempting it on a production system.

 **Note:** If the tables contain a large amount of data, the process of partitioning will be extremely time and resource intensive and will be virtually impossible to perform under load.
-Next the next section for the correct approach in these circumstances.
+Refer to the next section for the correct approach in these circumstances.

 #### Drop existing foreign keys and add new indexes ####